 Social-Emotional Learning Support

 Southpointe Academy employs two school counsellors to promote and enhance the development of the whole student at the Junior and Senior School levels.
-We employ a preventative and integrative approach to guidance, involving all parties in direct contact with a child: family, teachers, and counsellor.
+We apply a preventative and integrative approach to guidance, involving all parties in direct contact with each child.